Review: Precious Human Life and Working toward Getting Rid of Suffering

 In the progression of the lam-rim, the graded stages, we have gone through the initial and intermediate scopes.
-We’ve seen that before we start to deconstruct the false self, it’s very important to build up the conventional self; or in other words, a sense of the conventional self, the appreciation of the existence of the conventional self.
-So we appreciate that we have freedom from horrible situations and major obstacles; we have many opportunities.
-We have many opportunities to do something significant and meaningful with our lives.
+Based on our discussions so far, we’ve seen that before we start to deconstruct the false self, it’s very important to build up a sense of the conventional self and an appreciation of the existence of the conventional self.
+It’s with this understanding that we value the fact that we have a temporarily respite from horrible situations and major obstacles.
+We then further recognize that, while we have this freedom, we have many opportunities to do something significant and meaningful with our lives.

-And we realize that in order to get rid of the suffering we have to get rid of the cause of the suffering.
-First we work on self-control to avoid destructive behavior, because we see that that is going to lead to unhappiness.
-So we are trying to achieve a stopping of the causes of suffering here by getting rid of some level of unawareness.
-This is unawareness of behavioral cause and effect.
-In exercising that self-control and will-power to refrain from acting destructively, it brings about our ordinary happiness.
-But that ordinary happiness doesn’t last; it doesn’t satisfy and so on.
+Furthermore, we realize that in order to get rid of suffering we have to get rid of its causes.
+First, we work on self-control to help us avoid destructive behavior, especially self-destructive behavior, because we see how this behavior leads to unhappiness.
+At this stage, we are trying to achieve a stopping of the causes of suffering by getting rid of some level of unawareness, meaning the unawareness of behavioral cause and effect.
+Exercising self-control and willpower to refrain from acting destructively brings about our ordinary happiness.
+However, this ordinary happiness doesn’t last or satisfy us for very long, as we’ve previously discussed.

-Impossible Ways of Existing: The False “Me” Versus Conventional “Me”
+Impossible Ways of Existing: The False “Me” Versus the Conventional “Me”

-We understand that the problem here is that I’m thinking in terms of this solid “me” that will be in self-control and will control the naughty self and so on.
-So there’s some sort of mistake here in terms of how I conceive of myself that is exercising the self discipline.
-The self-discipline, the will-power, the self-control, these sorts of things, are necessary.
-They are on the basis of the conventional “me” and not something that we want to throw away; but what we want to do is to get rid of the misconception about the “me” that is doing all of this.
-To do this, of course, we need to get rid of the unawareness with which we are confused about how I exist, how that conventional “me” actually does exist; and refute and get rid of this belief that I exist in these impossible types of ways.
+We understand that the problem is that we’re thinking in terms of a solid “me” that will exercise self-control and will control the naughty self and so on.
+This is a mistake in terms of how we conceive of the self that is exercising the self-discipline.
+Qualities like self-discipline, willpower, self-control and so on are all necessary.
+They are developed on the basis of the conventional “me” and not qualities that we want to get rid of.
+However, we do want to get rid of the misconceptions we have about the “me” that is developing them.
+To do this, of course, we need to refute the impossible ways in which we imagine that the conventional “me” exists and rid ourselves of our unawareness and confusion about them.
+In that way, we will stop believing that we exist in these impossible ways.

 Determination to Be Free

-Problems are not going to go away by themselves; I need to do something.
-So,
+Problems are not going to go away by themselves.
+We need to do something.
+This means:

-- I want to get rid of the suffering of unhappiness;
+- We want to get rid of the suffering of unhappiness.

-- this ordinary happiness that I attain and experience – it’s never satisfying and I never have enough, so I really would like to get rid of that too, that type of problematic situation;
+- The ordinary happiness that we attain and experience is never satisfying.
+We never have enough and so we would really like to get rid of these types of problematic situation as well.

-- and I’d like to get rid of the recurring of this, the compulsiveness of this up and down, the basis for it.
+- In addition, we want to get rid of the recurrence of the compulsiveness of these ups and downs in life and the basis for experiencing them.

-So we have this strong determination to be free.
-That’s the conventional “me” [that wants to be free] – strong, healthy, and able to clearly see what would be of great benefit, and which has the will-power to do it.
-But it’s not going to succeed if we try to do it as a big – what in the West we would call a big ego trip, the big, strong self-sufficiently existing self – “I’m going to liberate myself.”
-That’s not going to work.
-And what are we trying to liberate?
-If you try to liberate a false self as we were describing before, well, that false self doesn’t exist.
-So, that’s futile.
-You need to liberate the conventional self.
+Because of these points, we have a strong determination to be free, what’s usually called “renunciation” of samsara.
+It’s the conventional “me” that wants to be free.
+We want to be strong, healthy and able to see clearly what would be of the greatest benefit, and we have the willpower to do so.
+But this won’t be possible if we try to do it as a big ego trip, as we call it in the West.
+This is not the big, strong self-sufficiently existing self that now thinks, “I’m going to liberate myself.”
+This type of attitude is not going to work.
+What exactly are we trying to liberate?
+If we try to liberate a false self, as we were describing before, well, that false self doesn’t exist.
+That’s futile.
+Instead, we need to liberate the conventional self.

-With the will-power and determination of the conventional self, we train in ethical self-discipline, vows and so on, which structure our behavior; and then based on that discipline and the mindfulness and alertness that we develop more and more strongly with that higher ethical self-discipline of keeping vows, then we have the tools to be able to really gain proper higher concentration.
-Then with that higher concentration, we can stay focused on this discriminating awareness, with which we refute any sort of belief in this impossible way of existing of “me,” because we see that it does not refer to anything real.
-That’s what voidness means: the total absence of an actual referent to this projection of what’s impossible.
+With the willpower and determination of the conventional self, we train in higher ethical self-discipline, take and safeguard vows and so on.
+The various sets of Buddhist vows help to structure our behavior.
+Then, based on the mindfulness and alertness that we develop more and more strongly from the ethical self-discipline of keeping vows, we have the tools to gain proper higher concentration.
+Further, with this higher concentration, we can then stay focused on the higher discriminating awareness that we use to refute any sort of belief in an impossible way of existing of “me.”
+We clearly see that these impossible ways do not correspond to anything real, which is what voidness means – the total absence of an actual referent to our projections of what’s impossible.

-Now, what further thing is impossible about the self?
-What’s impossible is that we exist and we live totally separately from everybody else.
-It’s not only that there is no “me” that is separate from the basis of a body, mind, emotions, feelings, etc.; there is no “me” that is separate from everybody else.
-Of course, we are individuals, so conventionally we are separate from others; I’m not you.
-If you eat that doesn’t fill my stomach.
-So conventionally we are separate and individual, but not in a false way that we exist totally unrelated and independent of everybody else.
+What else is impossible about the self, besides it’s being static, partless, separable from any aggregates, and self-sufficiently knowable?
+It’s impossible that we exist and can live totally independently of everybody else.
+It’s not only that there is no “me” that is separate from the basis of a body, mind, emotions, feelings, and so on.
+There is also no “me” that is separate and unconnected from everybody else.
+Of course, we are individuals, so conventionally we are separate from others.
+I’m not you.
+When you eat a meal, it doesn’t fill my stomach.
+Yes, we are separate and individual, but not in the false way that we think we exist, totally unrelated and independent of everybody else.

 Developing Love and Compassion toward Ourselves and Everybody, Both Emotionally and Rationally